matssom/matssom/README.md

 ## Hi, there! :wave:

 Heavy javascript developer.
-MERN is my stack of choice. :honey_pot: JAM with Gatsby and GraphQL is something I want to learn.
+Svelte is my new favourite frontend framework. :honey_pot: JAM with Gatsby and GraphQL is something I want to learn.

 **Currently**
 * Teacher assistent at OsloMet in the class **Inclusive web-design and development**
-* Diving deep into web-components
+* Diving deep into Svelte
 * Tinkering around with algorithems and datastructures in Java
 * Learning Spring :leaves: for backend web-development with java